 Personal loans are used for various purposes; some people use them to pay for their tuition, home renovation or car repairs.
 While these loans can help you get the money you need quickly, they also come with high-interest rates.
 The good news is that you can reduce your tax burden by taking advantage of specific deductions on your loan.

 What does a personal loan mean?

 A personal loan is a contractual agreement that allows you to borrow money from a lender.
-You can use the money for any purpose, including buying a car or paying off credit card debt.
+You can use the money for any purpose, including buying a car or paying off credit card debt payday loans near me.
 It’s important to note that personal loans differ from home loans, car loans and credit cards because they don’t have collateral attached.

 What are the tax implications of a personal loan?

 You can deduct the interest you pay on a personal loan.
 Interest is tax deductible if the loan was used for a qualified expense, such as education or medical expenses.
 However, interest on credit card balances and cash advances from your credit card account are not tax deductible.